-Be more aware of sounds for safety reasons (such as hearing a car coming).
+Be more aware of sounds for safety reasons.
+An example is to hear a car coming.

 Hearing aids help your child develop his or her language and speech skills.
 They also help make communicating and socializing easier.
 But what hearing aids can’t do is fully restore normal hearing.
-Keep in mind that your child may need to use other methods to hear and communicate, such as assistive listening devices and speech reading (lip reading).
+Keep in mind that your child may need to use other methods to hear and communicate.
+These can include assistive listening devices and lip reading (speech reading).